VictoriaMetrics/VictoriaMetrics/docs/managed-victoriametrics/alertmanager-setup-for-deployment.md

 ### Custom Alertmanager

-If for some reason Cloud Alertmanager is not suitable for you, you can use Victoria Metrics Cloud with any external Alertmanager hosted in your infrastructure.
+If for some reason Cloud Alertmanager is not suitable for you, you can use Managed VictoriaMetrics with any external Alertmanager hosted in your infrastructure.

 For that select Custom Alertmanager instead of Cloud Alertmanager when [creating the Alertmanager](#configure-alertmanager):